Convergence rates for regularized unbalanced optimal transport: the discrete case: Numerical experiments

 \section{Numerical experiments}

-We consider two finite sets \(\mathcal{X}, \mathcal{Y} \subset \R^d\) with cardinality \(N\) and \(M\), respectively and divergences which take the form \(\mathrm{F}(\cdot) = \mathrm{D}_\phi(\cdot \vert q)\) where \(q\) represents the marginals and \(\phi\) is an entropy function. \\
+We consider two finite sets \(\mathcal{X}, \mathcal{Y} \subseteq \R^d\) with cardinality \(N\) and \(M\), respectively and divergences which take the form \(\mathrm{F}(\cdot) = \mathrm{D}_\phi(\cdot \vert q)\) where \(q\) represents the marginals and \(\phi\) is an entropy function. \\

-For each divergence \(\mathrm{F}\) considered in this section, we provide numerical illustrations of the expected upper bounds on the convergence rates for both the primal and dual problem.
+For each divergence \(\mathrm{F}\) considered in this section, we provide numerical illustrations of the expected upper bounds on the convergence rates for both the primal and the dual problem.
 We consider two different datasets.
-The first dataset consists of two point clouds \(\mathcal{X}\) and \(\mathcal{Y}\) with uniform weights.
-Notably, \(\mathcal{Y}\) contains outliers—points that are significantly distant from the others.
-The measures supported on these sets have different total masses, with \(|\mu| = 13\) and \(|\nu| = 15\).
+The first dataset is composed of two discretized Gaussian measures on a regular 1-dimensional grid, also with unequal masses: \(|\mu| = 11\) and \(|\nu| = 10\).
+The second and third datasets consist of two point clouds \(\mathcal{X}\) and \(\mathcal{Y}\) with uniform weights, respectively of dimension \(2\) and \(3\).
+Notably, \(\mathcal{Y}\) contains outliers points that are significantly distant from the others.
+The measures supported on these sets have different total masses, with \(|\mu| = 11\) and \(|\nu| = 10\).

-The second dataset is composed of two discretized Gaussian measures on a regular 1-dimensional grid, also with unequal masses: \(|\mu| = 11\) and \(|\nu| = 10\).

 The convergence rate plots are presented on a logarithmic scale and are compared to their theoretically expected rates.